-Traditionally Dorset has finished its “season” by now, however, the events and things to do for the whole family during October Half Term in Dorset are expanding all the time – It seems like every day an additional event or spooky tour is brought to my notice for this last week of October.
-Here we are listing some of those that have been brought to our attention for this year….
+Traditionally Dorset has finished its holiday season by now, however, the number of events and things to do for the whole family during October half term in Dorset is increasing all the time – it seems as if every day I notice an additional event or spooky tour for this October week.
+Here’s a list of some of those that have been brought to our attention for this year…

 Halloween Half Term at Farmer Palmer’s

 Low-key spooktacular family fun for little witches and monsters!
 Fang-tastic fun activities added to the daily timetable, including; dancing, face painting, fancy dress and more!

 Halloween Bistro – Swanage Railway – 26th October

 A special Halloween inspired menu including gory delights such as Twisted Intestines and Hellfire Chicken.
 If that’s not enough, the tasty desserts are bound to tempt the devil in anyone!

 Enchanted Illuminations – Abbotsbury Gardens – 18th–23rd October

 See the gardens in a new light as a large section of the gardens will be lit with a wonderful array of colour this half term.

 From Wednesday 24th – Saturday 27th October, 4:30pm until 9:00pm, children are encouraged to don fancy dress for the Halloween Family Fright Nights, featuring free face painting, meet the Bugs and don’t miss scary wounds surgery.